mgylling/respec/examples/spec.md

     &lt;result resultId="ch2-essay1"/>
   &lt;/activity>
 &lt;/activities>
-</code></pre><figcaption>@@@ caption TODO</figcaption></figure>
+</code></pre><figcaption>Example Activities Document.</figcaption></figure>

 ## EPUB markup

 <dfn>EPUB markup</dfn> must be provided to signal the presence in the content of
 activities that can generate state or results.
 The markup can be used to link users directly to specific activities, or by Reading Systems to pre-fetch activity data.

 First, each element that can produce either <a>ActivityState</a> or <a>ActivityResult</a>s MUST be marked up with a <code>data-activityId</code> attribute and an <code>epub:type</code>
 attribute as per below.

 | Name        | Data&nbsp;Type   | Required         | Description                                                                                            |
 |-------------|-------------|------------------|--------------------------------------------------------------------------------------------------------|
 | data-activityId  | String      | yes     	   | A unique identifier for the activity.  |
 | epub:type   | String      | yes     	       | MUST be set to the value 'assessment' [EPUB-SSV].

-@@@must the element be a div?

 Second, each element that can produce only <a>ActivityState</a> must be marked up with a <code>data-activityId</code> attribute.